 2005 Thar she blows!
 Seaside Music Theater in Daytona Beach, Florida, presents the first major professional U.S. production of Moby Dick!
 The Musical.
 Cameron Mackintosh originally produced the quirky show—in which students at a girls' school put on a benefit musical based on the Herman Melville novel—in London's West End in 1993.
 The show is by Robert Longden and Hereward Kaye.

 2012 The world premiere of All the Way, Pulitzer Prize-winning playwright Robert Schenkkan's dramatization of President Lyndon B. Johnson’s first year in office, opens at the Oregon Shakespeare Festival.
 The cast includes Jack Willis as LBJ, Kenajuan Bentley as Martin Luther King Jr., and Peter Frechette as Sen. Hubert Humphrey.
 The play opens on Broadway in 2014, with Bryan Cranston in the lead role, winning Tony Awards for both Best Play and Actor in a Play.

-Watch highlights from the 2014 Broadway production of Robert Schenkkan's All the Way:
+Watch highlights from the 2014 Encores! production of Frank Loesser's The Most Happy Fella: